igrigorik/videospeed/docs/controller-visibility.md

   > automatic hide / site autohide
 ```

-`SHOW` deliberately overrides `vsc-hidden` and site autohide, but it cannot resurrect a detached controller, make unusable media useful, or defeat page CSS that hides the light-DOM host. `HIDE` defeats a stale flash class.
+`SHOW` deliberately overrides `vsc-hidden` and site autohide, but it cannot resurrect a detached controller, make unusable media useful, or defeat unrelated page CSS that hides the light-DOM host. `HIDE` defeats a stale flash class.
 Opacity is excluded from the discrete visibility predicate because fades pass through zero; computed `display` and `visibility` on both host and shadow controller define the sampled state.

-The shadow selectors implementing this relation have equal specificity, so source order is part of the executable contract.
-Reordering the `vsc-hidden`, site-autohide, show/flash, hide, or no-source rules requires the Chrome matrix test, not just a unit test.
+YouTube site autohide is implemented by domain-scoped light-DOM CSS on `<vsc-controller>`, not by copying page state into extension-owned DOM and not by the deprecated `:host-context()` selector.
+The host rule excludes explicit `SHOW` and `vsc-show` feedback before applying `visibility: hidden`; shadow selectors keep automatic hide, explicit `HIDE`, and no-source precedence.
+Changing either side requires the Chrome matrix test, not just a unit test.

 ## User toggle transition